Cleaning up and closing Hunters Point Power Plant

-PG&E has implemented sustainability and local hiring practices benefitting workers, the community and the environment.
-Those practices include:
+PG&E has implemented sustainability and local hiring practices that benefit workers, our community and the environment.
+The practices include:

-- Transporting excavated soil by rail from the railyard located close to the site on Cargo Way, which has reduced greenhouse gas emissions by approximately 5,000 metric tons.
+- Transporting excavated soil by rail from the rail yard located near the site on Cargo Way.
+The rail transport reduced greenhouse gas emissions by approximately 5,400 metric tons.

-- Having one of the top local hiring programs in San Francisco.
-The Hunters Point project had a goal that a minimum of 30 percent of labor be from the local community.
-This goal has been met or exceeded every year the project has been active, typically reaching about 40 percent.
-Since 2006, over $23 million has been spent in the local community on wages and services.
+- Running one of the top local hiring programs in San Francisco.
+The Hunters Point Power Plant project’s goal was to get a minimum of 30 percent of its labor from the local community.
+The goal was met or exceeded every year since the project became active.
+Local community labor typically reached around 40 percent.
+Since 2006, over $24 million was spent in the local community on wages and services.